 First used in the 12th century by monks as a good place to catch fish in the River Thames.
 Later bolstered by stone from houses destroyed in the Great Fire of London, it was bought by the Duke of Marlborough, who in the 18th century built a fishing lodge and temple, adorned with paintings of monkeys in blazers on boat trips.
 Later, a hotel was built, where King Edward VII and Queen Alexandra would come and take tea.
-Now known as the Monkey Island Hotel, the luxury retreat remains open to this day
+Now known as the Monkey Island Estate, the luxury retreat remains open to this day.

 Hook Island, Goole, East Yorkshire